img

 Expert analysis highlights that investing in technologies, such as advanced NLP tools, that improve the accuracy and efficiency of processing large volumes of clinical documents will be vital for Medicare Advantage Organizations (MAOs) and other stakeholders in managing their risk adjustment programs effectively.
 These tools can assist in consolidating patient data, enhancing workflows through automated data extraction and analysis, and minimizing human error, ultimately resulting in improved HCC classification accuracy and optimized Medicare Advantage funding.

 Furthermore, CMS projects a -3.12% decrease in MA risk scores, resulting in a $11.0 billion net savings to the Medicare Trust Fund in 2024.
 This decrease highlights the importance for medical practitioners to adjust their reimbursement tactics to ensure financial sustainability.
-The link between this anticipated reduction and the necessity for sophisticated coding technologies is evident: without precise coding, providers risk losing essential funding.
+The link between this anticipated reduction and the necessity for sophisticated programming technologies is evident: without precise programming, providers risk losing essential funding.

 Implement Best Practices for HCC Coding Under Version 28: Strategies for Success